 Hundreds of studies have been done on phytoestrogens and menopause.
 There are been differing results, some for the inclusion, some saying it will not help.
 The reasons studies show mixed results maybe; the placebo effect (if you think something will work it very well may.
 So the effect of anything, any medicine, has to be greater than 25% or it is regarded as a placebo effect), one dietary measure cannot help everyone reduce all symptoms, differing amounts were given, so some studies were done on women who didn’t have a higher enough dose to produce a result, some studies did not go for long enough (herbal medicine and dietary changes generally take longer than pharmaceuticals to have an effect).

-There was a meta-analysis, the largest collection of studies on this issue, conducted in 2013 that found hot flushes were reduced with consumption of phytoestrogens.
+There was a meta-analysis, the largest collection of studies on this issue, conducted in 2013 that found hot flushes were reduced with the consumption of phytoestrogens.
 A further Cochrane review (a review on the meta-analyses) found, specifically that genistein was responsible for the beneficial effects.

 Other data in the studies, while not conclusive found positive effects on sleep, vaginal dryness, bone density, memory and improving cholesterol profiles.
-The risk profile of these plant based compounds is also good, meaning that there is not a greater risk of breast and endometrial cancers (this again has studies that differ in their opinions on soy possibly increasing cancer risk in those with a strong family history, or women who have had an oestrogen driven cancer).
+The risk profile of these plant-based compounds is also good, meaning that there is not a greater risk of breast and endometrial cancers (this again has studies that differ in their opinions on soy possibly increasing cancer risk in those with a strong family history or women who have had an oestrogen driven cancer).

 How much do I need to have a day?